NeuroXiq/DNDocs/README.md

 Docfx API explorer is hosted online.

+## Motivation
+Looking on github C# repositories lots of them did  not have any documentation online.
+To take a look on basic project structure and what methods are exposed we needed to open open each .cs file just to simply look what functions and methods are there.
+Also there was not any website that allows to just simply generate and host documentation for .NET Core project online.

+## Share with URL
 Url to documentation can be shared in any form, for example:
 1. Put dndocs API Explorer URL to github project README
 2. Generate shields.io badge with Project API Explorer, for example: [![Static Badge](https://img.shields.io/badge/API%20Docs-DNDocs-190088?logo=readme&logoColor=white)](https://dndocs.com/d/arctium/api/Arctium.Standards.Connection.Tls.Tls13.API.Tls13ClientConfig.html) _(look below in this document for 'shields.io badge informations' to see how to generate exactly same badge)_